ahasverus/geographr/README.md

 # geographr

-An R package to have fun with geography.
+An R package to test your skills in world geography.

 ## Installation

-You can install this package from Github:
+You can install this package from Github.

 ```r
 ### First install the devtools package (if not already installed)